willgoldby/eng-edu/git-commands.md

 # git reset [options] <commit>
 Moves HEAD to a previous commit, effective undoing work in the previous commits after the <commit>.

+# git blame <file>
+git blame reports the commit history and thus who did what for a file.
+You can also use git blame -L <line number, line number> <file> to restrict the output to particular lines in a file.